 The Buff OneCard is your official student ID, to be used as long as you are a student at CU-Boulder.
 The card is official verification that you are eligible for student privileges.
 It allows you access to Campus Dining and Printing, the Student Recreation Center, the libraries, Wardenburg Health Center, the UMC Grill, athletic tickets and events, and RTD local and regional buses.

 Your first Buff OneCard is paid for when you pay the new student matriculation fee.
 Replacement cards cost $25 each.
 If you are a registered nondegree student, you may purchase a Buff OneCard for $25.
+Note: Effective July 1, 2014, the cost for replacements cards and Buff OneCards for nondegree students will increase to $30.

 The Campus Card Office is located in the Center for Community, Room N180, just east of Regent Hall, and is open from 8 am to 4:30 pm, Monday through Friday.